 The Western Gallery provides diverse experiences in the visual arts for its constituencies, encompassing the University community and region while providing a point of reference to the national and international art scene.
 Through historical, contemporary and experimental art exhibitions, through the outdoor collection of contemporary sculpture, through publications and through interpretative interdisciplinary programs, the Western Gallery is committed to creating an environment for learning.
 The gallery acts as a center for discussion and exchange of ideas on critical issues in contemporary art.
 The Western Gallery recognizes its role in expanding its audience's awareness of the visual arts as central to the dynamic and pluralistic nature of our society.

-The gallery's staff, led by Paul Brower, museum specialist and preservationist, is responsible for installing in public spaces works of art belonging to the university's collections.
+The gallery's staff, led by museum specialist and preservationist Paul Brower, installs artworks from the Western Gallery's portable collection and the university's collections in offices and interior public spaces around campus .
 A variable fee is charged (a) for services, additional hanging materials and equipment usage for display of 1-3 art works at $30-$50; (b) for the design (small exhibition) or redesign (rearrangement of art owned by unit) of art hangings, manufacture of hardware, procurement of wall hanging panels, etc. at $50 or more depending on job.